IF3061 - Researching Inequality (2018/19)

 On successful completion of this module students will be able to:

-• Identify an area of personal interest to research
+1. Identify an area of research relevant to their subject area

-• Improve and refine their report based on feedback
+4. Improve and refine their work based on feedback

 Formative assessment will take place throughout the module.

 Bell, Judith (1993) Doing your Research Project [Buckingham: Open University Press]